Filth (Swans album): Body to Body, Job to Job

 In 1991, a compilation album titled Body to Body, Job to Job was released through Swans' own label, Young God Records.
 This release consisted of unreleased live and studio recordings between the years 1982 and 1985, including some tracks made during and around the Filth sessions.
 Several of the songs are simple, experimental tape loops that went otherwise unused and were left off Filth.
 The majority of this release, however, focused on Swans' second album, 1984's Cop.

-Release
+Release and reception

-Filth was released in May 1983 through Neutral Records and Zensor in Europe, where most of the band's audience was.
+Filth was released in May 1983 through Neutral Records and Zensor in Europe, where most of the band's audience resided.
 Initially, the album was only available on vinyl, but it was reissued in 1990 on CD along with the band's debut EP.
 Neutral Records again reissued Filth in 2012, but Gira confirmed this to be a bootleg.
 The album was properly reissued in 2015 in a remastered state with two extra discs of bonus material, including the previously released Body to Body, Job to Job compilation.
 This version was marketed as a "a definitive, comprehensive document of Swans during the time period 1982 – 1985".